 The Nature Park has a surfaced footpath and is suitable for wheelchair users.
 The site is fitted with signage providing a brief description of the sites history, habitats and species.

 Several seats are located throughout the site and a pond dipping platform is available to look for aquatic life.

 Limited parking is available at Traveller’s Green.

-If you have any comments regarding this site then please contact Great Aycliffe Town Council’s Environment Officer on (01325) 300700.
-Alternatively, you can speak to the chair of the Aycliffe Nature Park Association on 01325 315182.
+If you have any comments regarding this site then please contact Great Aycliffe Town Council’s Environment Manager on (01325) 300700.